 The program could be used to buy back shares after Moody’s exhausts its authority to repurchase stock under a previous plan, which allowed it to acquire $677 million as of Dec.
 31, the New York-based company said yesterday in a statement distributed by Business Wire.

-Moody’s (MCO), owner of the second-largest ratings firm, has tumbled 15 percent since S&P disclosed Feb.
+Moody’s (MCO:US), owner of the second-largest ratings firm, has tumbled 15 percent since S&P disclosed Feb.
 4 a Justice Department lawsuit over the alleged conflicts of interest that led it to assign inflated grades to mortgage securities during the credit boom.
 The decline includes a gain to $46.96 in trading after the close of markets yesterday from $46.09 before the release of the statement.

 “The company plans to repurchase shares systematically and opportunistically subject to available cash, market conditions and other ongoing capital allocation decisions,” Moody’s said in the statement.
 “As a result, the company’s share repurchase activity may vary from quarter to quarter.”